 Lawsuits against the municipal, state or federal government agency responsible for the defect can be complex.
 Our car accident lawyers have handled numerous cases involving governmental agencies, and we know how to navigate and resolve such cases.
 We can also determine if roadway engineers or another party is responsible for the defect.
 The expert car accident attorneys at Whetstone Perkins & Fulda never back down to even the most powerful opponents.
 We will not stop fighting until we have obtained the best possible results on your behalf.

-Arrange Your Free Consultation with Our Columbia Car Accident Lawyers
+Arrange Your Free Consultation with Our Columbia Car Accident Lawyer

 Our car accident attorneys know how overwhelming these situations can be.
 The last thing you need is additional financial burdens and obligations while you work through this ordeal – which is why our car accident lawyers offer free case evaluations without any obligation attached.
 Our team wants to learn about your case and give you the opportunity to learn about us.
 Then, you can be confident that you have clear, accurate information about your options moving forward.